Buckley Town Council

 Set out below are some of the particularly current or controversial issues previously discussed, and actions being undertaken by the Town Council.

->employs a town centre manager to coordinate activity to enhance the attractiveness of the town for businesses and shoppers
+>contracts the services of a town centre manager to coordinate activity to enhance the attractiveness of the town for businesses and shoppers

 >provides and maintains public conveniences;